Heidi Montag Flaunts Her Curves In Plunging Cut-Out Swimsuit During Beach Vacation

 A number of members of the original cast are slated to return to the show, including Heidi and Spencer, as well as Whitney Port, Jason Wahler, and Brody Jenner.
 There will also be some new faces featured in the upcoming reality series, including The O.C.‘s Mischa Barton.

 One of the original cast members is not expected to return to the show as a series regular.
-As The Inquisitr previously reported, Kristin Cavallari’s hectic schedule makes her unable to join the cast, however she recently admitted that she would love to make a cameo appearance at some point.
+As The Inquisitr previously reported, Kristin Cavallari’s hectic schedule makes her unable to join the cast, however, she recently admitted that she would love to make a cameo appearance at some point.